tushar-sharma/tushar-sharma.github.io/_posts/2022-07-27-perils-of-not-sleeping.md

 ---
 ## The perils of not sleeping

 I have a confession to make.
 A confession pulled from the chancel of my heart.
-Occassionally I indulge in all-nighters.
+It's not something that would invoke any ire of the law nor would it merit in getting any attention from society.
+It concerns me and me alone.
+It on of my vices in indulging in all-nighers.

-When I was in my 20s I rarely reflected how this would affect my health.
-However since I descended in my early 30s and have been betrayed by both my grey hair and slow metabolism, I thought I must pause and reflect how important sleep was.
+Why can't I sleep ?
+Is it because I bingewatch Netflix?
+Or a nerve wrecking novel of Sherlocks Holmes arrested my sleep?
+May be I fathom about the purpose of life staring at the dark pit of hopelessness.
+Or may be the Capitalist society expects me to meet your work commitments?

-Why do we sleep?
-It doesn't make sense to me.
-For evolutionary purpose, it seems counter productive.
-Cro Magnans were more suspectible to predators during sleep.
-We spent almost one third of our lives sleeping.
-When I am hungry my stomach grumbles and when I sleepy I yawn and feel lethargic.
-So our bodies are designed to demand sleep.
+Either way, I rarely reflected on my sleep pattern on my 20s.
+However I grew tired of revolving aroudn the sun on my thirtieth birthday.
+The elix of youth was robbed of me.
+My grey hair and slow metabolism was a bad omen that made me to pause and reflect that I needed good sleep. \

- Scientific evidence suggest that sleeps helps in flugins out beta amyloid protein from the brain.
-This is a metabolic waste.
-Accumulation of small clusters of beta amoloid may lead to dementia or Alzheimers.
+Before I decide a good sleep pattern, I wanted to quelch my curiosity as to why we sleep.
+My forefathers were descendent from apes and lived in the savannah of the Africa.
+With such high evolutionary pressure to survice, I wonder why sleep has evolved to become almost a necessity.
+If you spend one third of your life sleeping, when would you find time to hunt for food and procreate.
+Also you are susceptible to predators during sleep.
+So there must be a very high evolutionary purpose of sleep to outweights all the risks.

- Its seems like sleep is not at all futile.
-Infact if you dont sleep for 24 hours, your mental performance is equivalent of that of someone that has blood alcohol content(BAC) of .10%.
-In US, if you have BAC of 0.08% you can be arrested for DUI.
-So next time you pull all-nighters, dont drive.
+There are numerous studies on importance of sleep.
+Sleep helps flusing out beta amoloid from the brain.
+Accumulation small clusters of this protein may lead to dementia or Alzheirmrs disease.

-Also there's evidence that sleep protects in flusing out beta amyloid protein from the brain.
-This may protec against Alzheirmrs and dementia.
+If you dont sleep  for 24 horus, your mental performance falls to that some who is intoxicated with alcohol with blood alcohol content (BACX) of .10%.
+In U.S, you can be arrested if you have BAC limit of more than 0.08%.
+So sleep deprived person is as impaired as a drunk person.

 It's just not sleeping but sound sleep which is impotant.
 Quality sleep is must.
 Unless you are attacked by aliens or facing an apoclapsye.